tdelavy/fMRI-ClusterAI/README.md

 ### 3. Set your OpenAI API Key

-- Open the python file "AI.py" and replace `Add_Your_OpenAI_Key` with your actual OpenAI API key on line 13.
+- Open the python file "AI.py" and, on line 13, replace `Add_Your_OpenAI_Key` with your actual Perplexity API key you generated before.
-You MUST have a paid version to use it.

 ### 4. Install Dependencies